johnlpage/UniBench/reporting/report.md

 | M80 | 7 | 10 | 4526 | 379435 | 142527 | 3736 | 354 | 0 |

+### Analysis

+We see the performance of the M30 instance is very low, relatively—this is also CPU bound at an average of 96% CPU.
+CPU is being used to compress both replication streams and the writes to disk, so there is a notable overhead in any MongoDB system for these system tasks.
+This is one reason that these tests are all on an M40 or higher where a couple of cores can be left to handle I/O and replication.

+When we get to an M40 we see no I/O Wait and 88% CPU usage suggesting that the limiting factor for this instance type is the CPU.

+Larger than an M50 we see interesting behaviour as the data written per second rises, although in no way proportional to the doubling instance sizes M50->M60->M80 double in RAM and CPU each time we double the instance size we get a 20-30% increase in throughput.

+The I/O Wait observed on M50 upwards points to what out limiting factor here - on an M50 we have significant read into cache - and we are hitting the ~370MB/s we get on an Privisioned IOPS drive with 3,000 IOPS.

+This also lets us establish that in general we get 125MB/s of write per 1000 IOPS on provisioned drives

+### Key Takeaways

+* There is a balance between CPU and Disk in terms fo what limits write thoughtput
+* Instances over M40 can saturate 3,000 IOPS on when writing to provisioned drives.
+* Ever-increasing instance sizes is unhelpful if the issue is IO related
+* Replication can saturate one core per replica and bounds replicaiton at 3-400MB/s.
+*

 ## Impact of hot documents and concurrency on write performance

 ### Description